-We must have up-to-date address, email, and phone information for you and the persons you authorize on the emergency cards.
+It is imperative that we have up-to-date address, email, and phone information for you and the persons you authorize on the emergency cards.
 Please update your profile in FACTS or call the school office if changes need to be made.